yuxunn/ekac/README.md

 # EKAC - One Stop Recipe Website

 * To launch the website locally, clone the repository, `cd` into the `frontend`folder before running `npm run start`.
-* To access the deployed website, go to https://ekac-437bc.web.app/ This website is preliminary deployed as of 11/06/2024.
+* To access the deployed website, go to https://ekac-437bc.web.app/ This website is preliminary deployed as of 01/07/2024.

+## Vision
+* Clean, homely UI that welcomes all users.
+Ekac focuses on ensuring that users are able to navigate through the website easily.

 ## Motivation
 * Centralised platform for aspiring bakers who have trouble finding recipes for their desired bakes.